jasonzhouu/github-loc-rank/readme.md

 [![install size][install-size-image]][install-size-url]

 ## used to
-get the lines of code (LOC) of github repositories that are starred by you.
+Rank the lines of code (LOC) of github repositories that are starred by you.

 ## reason why create it
 because I want to join the contribution of open source repository on github, but I don't want to join a repository that's too large.
 I want to join the repository that is less than 20,000 lines of code, so I need to know the LOC of them.